 Transfer credit is requested formally by listing the courses on the Program of Study, obtaining committee member and chair approval, and submitting it to the Graduate School for review and approval; however, preliminary determination will be made earlier upon request to the Graduate School.

 Students intending to request transfer credit for their Program of Study will need to submit to the Graduate School all official transcripts from colleges or universities showing such credit.
 A catalog description of the course must be available (either in paper form or on the institution’s website).
+In some cases the Graduate School may require a course syllabus.
 The institution from which the credits are being transferred must be accredited by a recognized accreditation association.
 The Graduate School will review all credit to determine eligibility for transfer.

+Online coursework will be considered for transfer credit if it meets the transfer requirements stated in this policy.
+As with all transfer credit, Program faculty should screen and approve all courses from other colleges and universities before they are submitted to the Graduate School for transfer consideration.
+Pre-approval for the transfer of online courses will not be given; however, the Program and student may check with the Graduate School to determine if the online course is transferrable before it is taken.

 The Dean of the Graduate School is the final authority in determining what constitutes accredited courses or schools, and in determining exceptions to this policy.
 Exceptions to this policy may be made by the Dean of the Graduate School on a case-by-case basis upon recommendation of the department or program.
+Substantial justification should be included in the exception to policy request for coursework that exceeds the maximum time limits noted for a graduate degree.

 Limitations to this policy include the following:

-Extension courses, special problems, special topics, thesis, workshops, and correspondence courses not receive graduate transfer credit.
+Extension courses, continuing education courses, special problems, special topics, thesis, workshops, and correspondence courses not receive graduate transfer credit.
 Doctoral research credit may be transferable only under special written agreements with other universities as approved by WSU and the Dean of the Graduate School.
 For necessary interpretations, inquiries should be sent to the Dean of the Graduate School.

 Graduate credit from a non-accredited institution will not be accepted for transfer credit.
-Credits from accredited on-line universities will not be transferred; however, an exception to policy may be requested to the Dean of the Graduate School by the department/program and will be dealt with on a case by case basis.

-On-line coursework will be considered for transfer to a graduate degree program only upon an exception to policy request to the Dean of the Graduate School.

 Transfer credits allowed on a doctoral degree under special written agreements with other universities is subject to departmental recommendation and approval by the Dean of the Graduate School.